karatelabs/karate/README.md

 }
 ```
-This is how it can be called from a test-script, and yes, even static methods can be invoked:
+This is how it can be called from a test-script via [JavaScript](#javascript-functions), and yes, even static methods can be invoked:
 ```cucumber
 * def doWork =
   """